DirkZomerdijk/ProgrammeerProject/README.md

 - The behavioral data
 - The average of the behavioral data over all subjects.

 All of this is displayed synchronous.
-This way the user has a consolidated view of the data obtained during the experiment.
+This way the user has a consolidated view of the data obtained during the experiment and a way to analyse it.

 ## The Proposal Process